 Literacy month has kicked off in September with International Literacy Day (ILD2020) being recognized on Sept.
 8, by many community-based programs across the province.

-This year, International Literacy Day will focus on literacy teaching and learning in the COVID-19 crisis and beyond, Decoda Literacy Solutions a province wide literacy organization said, in a statement on Sept.
+This year, International Literacy Day focussed on literacy teaching and learning in the COVID-19 crisis and beyond, Decoda Literacy Solutions a province wide literacy organization said, in a statement on Sept.
 3.

 Prince Rupert Chief Librarian Joe Zelwietro said literacy is extremely important to him and he sees many patrons at the library with varying levels of literacy.
 Prior to COVID-19, he said there would be informal tutors at the library assisting students and those learning English as a second language to improve literacy.